Back bills are sent to you by your gas or electricity supplier when you've not been accurately charged. A guide to your rights.

 Contact your supplier if you get a bill for energy usage that’s for more than a year ago.

 Explain that you understand you are protected by the back-billing rules.
-You should only be charged for up to your last 12 months' energy use if you haven’t had an accurate bill in over a year.
+You should only be charged for any unpaid consumption during the last 12 months if you have not had an accurate bill for this consumption before.

 To help, use this Citizens Advice back billing example letter.